Products

 • Deploy a standardized Patient Satisfaction Survey

-• Tag recurring themes and assign owners (front desk, billing, clinical)
+• Tag recurring themes and assign owners, such as front desk, billing, or clinical

 • Re-measure after changes to confirm improvement

-A metrics table you can use in your next ops meeting
+A metrics table for your next ops meeting

-Use this table as a starting point to align your team on what to track, what “good” can look like, and what action to take.
+Use this table to align your team on what to track, what may be causing poor performance, and which action to take next.

-MetricWhat it tells youCommon causes when it’s “bad”High-leverage actions
+MetricWhat it tells youCommon causes when it is “bad”High-leverage actions

-Missed call rateDemand vs coverage and phone workflow healthPeak-hour understaffing, long holds, no call-back processReview patterns in Call Analytics; add peak coverage; implement rapid call-backs
+Missed call rateDemand versus coverage and phone workflow healthPeak-hour understaffing, long holds, no call-back processReview patterns in Call Analytics; add peak coverage; implement rapid call-backs

 Call-to-appointment conversionHow well inquiries become booked visitsScript gaps, unclear pricing, limited availabilityTrain with New Patient Calls That Convert; refine scripts; reduce scheduling friction